 Step 4: Offering and Answering

 Once the calling agent has constructed its SIP INVITE request with the SDP payload, it sends the request to the called party.
 The SIP network delivers the request to the called party.
-Assuming the called party also supports ICE, the called party[[?
-NO – should be called party]] holds off on ringing the phone.
+Assuming the called party also supports ICE, the called party holds off on ringing the phone.
 However, it performs the same gathering, prioritizing and encoding that the caller performed.
 The called party then generates a provisional SIP response.
 Such a response indicates to the caller that the request is being processed but processing has not been completed.
 The provisional response contains an SDP with the candidates that the called party has gathered.
 The SIP network delivers the provisional response to the caller.

 Step 5: Checking